ml-struct-bio/cryodrgn/README.md

 * UMAP embedding of the latent space
 * Generation of volumes from the latent space.
 See note [1].
 * Generation of trajectories along the first and second principal components
-* Generation of a template jupyter notebook that may be used for further interactive analyses and visualization
+* Generation of a template jupyter notebook that may be used for further interactive analyses, visualization, and volume generation

 Example usage to analyze results from the direction `02_vae_256_z10` containing results after 50 epochs of training: